Lydia: First coinage

 The gold and silver Croeseids formed the world's first bimetallic monetary system circa 550 BC.

 The largest of these coins are commonly referred to as a 1/3 stater (trite) denomination, weighing around 4.7 grams, though no full staters of this type have ever been found, and the 1/3 stater probably should be referred to more correctly as a stater, after a type of a transversely held scale, the weights used in such a scale (from ancient Greek ίστημι=to stand), which also means "standard."
 These coins were stamped with a lion's head adorned with what is likely a sunburst, which was the king's symbol.
 The most prolific mint for early electrum coins was Sardis which produced large quantities of the lion head thirds, sixths and twelfths along with lion paw fractions.
 To complement the largest denomination, fractions were made, including a hekte (sixth), hemihekte (twelfth), and so forth down to a 96th, with the 1/96 stater weighing only about 0.15 grams.
 There is disagreement, however, over whether the fractions below the twelfth are actually Lydian.

-Alyattes' son was Croesus (Reigned c.560–c.546 BCE), who became associated with great wealth.
+Alyattes' son was Croesus (Reigned c.560–c.546 BC), who became associated with great wealth.
 Croesus is credited with issuing the Croeseid, the first true gold coins with a standardised purity for general circulation, and the world's first bimetallic monetary system circa 550 BC.

 It took some time before ancient coins were used for commerce and trade.
 Even the smallest-denomination electrum coins, perhaps worth about a day's subsistence, would have been too valuable for buying a loaf of bread.
 The first coins to be used for retailing on a large-scale basis were likely small silver fractions, Hemiobol, Ancient Greek coinage minted in Cyme (Aeolis) under Hermodike II then by the Ionian Greeks in the late sixth century BC.

 Sardis was renowned as a beautiful city.
-Around 550 BCE, near the beginning of his reign, Croesus paid for the construction of the temple of Artemis at Ephesus, which became one of the Seven Wonders of the ancient world.
-Croesus was defeated in battle by Cyrus II of Persia in 546 BCE, with the Lydian kingdom losing its autonomy and becoming a Persian satrapy.
+Around 550 BC, near the beginning of his reign, Croesus paid for the construction of the temple of Artemis at Ephesus, which became one of the Seven Wonders of the ancient world.
+Croesus was defeated in battle by Cyrus II of Persia in 546 BC, with the Lydian kingdom losing its autonomy and becoming a Persian satrapy.